Merkoba/Harambe/README.md

 ## Pastebin

-There is a widget in the web interface to create a text file.
+There is a widget in the web interface to create text files.

 User can specify filename with extension which aids on syntax highlighting.

 There's a textarea to paste text quicky.

-The uploader script accepts `--pastebin some text` and `--pastebin-filename file.py`
+The uploader script accepts `--pastebin some text` and `--pastebin-filename file.py`.